 SONI's advisory role will be pivotal in shaping the energy landscape of Northern Ireland for the future.
-We want to build on trust with our partners in the guidance we provide.
+We want to build trust with our partners in the guidance we provide.

 This requires absolute confidence in our ability to balance the needs and aspirations of all our stakeholders who often have differing, and sometimes competing, priorities.
-Our role allows us to develop balanced solutions.
+Our unique position with the energy system allows us to develop balanced solutions.

-We intend to deliver on this objective through robust data-led evidence, underpinned by open and transparent engagement which captures different perspectives and ensures alignment across the electricity and gas systems.
+We intend to deliver on this objective through robust data-led evidence, underpinned by open and transparent engagement which captures different perspectives.

-Be an independent, trusted adviser on electricity systems and markets.
+Be an independent, trusted adviser on energy systems and energy markets.

-Develop, use and share data and technical expertise to inform policy, provide evidence-based guidance and challenge the status quo where appropriate.
+Develop, use and share data and technical expertise to inform policy, provide evidencebased guidance and challenge the status quo where appropriate.